I am a writer of math and science textbooks by day,

 GMRS and FRS Frequencies and Transmitting Limitations

-I am currently serving as President of our local ham radio club, the Heart O' Texas Amateur Radio Club (HOTARC), currently the Editor and Publisher of the Club's monthly newsletter, the HOTLINE, and am the webmaster for the Club web site.
-Yeah, I stay busy! :-)
+I have served as President of our local ham radio club, the Heart O' Texas Amateur Radio Club (HOTARC), and am currently the Editor and Publisher of the Club's monthly newsletter, the HOTLINE, and the webmaster for the Club web site. :-)